 - Malfunction of the SA or AV nodes

 - Being born with extra electrical pathways in the heart

 However, there are many other categories of arrhythmia, like:

-Atrial fibrillation: Fast, irregular heartbeats starting in the atria that could cause stroke.
+Atrial fibrillation: Fast, irregular heartbeats starting in the atria that could cause a stroke.